-There are several levels of the approximation (Jacob's ladder of DFT):
+There are several levels of the approximation:

 - 1. Assuming homogeneous electron gas V{xc} can be calculated from the density; - 2.
 Gradient-corrected (GGA General Gradient Approximation) functionals: - functional V{xc} depends not only on the density but also on its gradients - expansion according to these quantities - empirical parameters ← fitted on chemical systems - 3.
-Hybrid methods - exchange part of the potential from Hartree-Fock ("exact exchange") - new parameters \leftarrow fitted on chemical properties - 4.
+Hybrid methods - exchange part of the potential from Hartree-Fock ("exact exchange") - new parameters ← fitted on chemical properties - 4.
 Correction for long distance interactions - empirical - from wave function methods